Alumni Stories: Nima Sarmadi

 I completed my PhD in Engineering at the University of Warwick in 2023, and I now work in industry as a Civil Engineer in KCB, focusing on Dam design and supervise construction.

-During my time at Warwick, I took part in a few Intercultural Training workshops, which gave me a valuable framework for understanding how people from different backgrounds communicate, collaborate, and approach problems.
+During my time at Warwick, I took part in a few Intercultural Training workshops (Awareness and Teamwork), which gave me valuable frameworks for understanding how people (including myself) from different backgrounds communicate, collaborate, and approach problems.
+The facilitators did a great job helping us to learn how to reflect on our own perspectives and attitudes and understand that our way is not the only way.

 What I found particularly useful is that these skills apply far beyond the academic or professional setting.
 For example, I’ve experienced how important intercultural awareness is in team sports, where players bring different communication styles and expectations, as well as in social contexts such as participating in demonstrations for women’s rights at Warwick, where understanding different perspectives is essential.